techdisrupt/MicrosoftQuantum/README.md

 }
 ```

 Now lets do something interesting with the Qubit.
 Lets perform a rotation or transformation and then measure.
-Specifically lets try a _Hadamard_ called `H`, which puts our Qubit into a supeposition of 0 and 1 states.
+Specifically lets try a _Hadamard_ called `H`, which puts our Qubit into a superposition of 0 and 1 states.
 So lets do this using the command and then measure

 `H (qubit[0]);`

-So now perform a Hadamard and measure
+So now perform a *Hadamard* and measure

 ```
 H (qubits[0]);